Glossary of Health Insurance Terms

 A requirement in state or federal law that all health insurance policies provide coverage for a specific health care service.

 The percentage of health insurance premiums that are spent by the insurance company on health care services.
 The ACA requires that large group plans spend 85% of premiums on clinical services and other activities for the quality of care for enrollees.
 Small group and individual market plans must devote 80% of premiums to these purposes.
+Insurers that do not meet these requirements must forfeit excess premiums to their policy holders in the form of a rebate which is calculated annually.

 A federal government program that provides health care coverage for all eligible individuals age 65 or older or under age 65 with a disability, regardless of income or assets.
 Eligible individuals can receive coverage for hospital services (Medicare Part A), medical services (Medicare Part B), and prescription drugs (Medicare Part D).
 Together, Medicare Part A and B are known as Original Medicare.
 Benefits can also be provided through a Medicare Advantage plan (Medicare Part C).